Paddle Florida®

 Blue Spring Run

-Rentals and a river cruise are located at the park entrance.
-The Lagoon is a quiet paddling area just past the dock area.
-Continuing downriver, turn off at the oxbow to avoid the busy motorboat traffic on the river.
+Just past the juncture with Blue Spring Run, The Lagoon is a quiet paddling area off the river.
+Then continuing downriver, turn off at the oxbow to avoid the busy motorboat traffic.

 Oxbow off the River